 (f) transmission additions and upgrades approved in the most recent TPP cycle.

-The reassessment will be used to develop the base case for the Phase II Interconnection Study
+The reassessment will be used to develop the base case for the Phase II Interconnection Study.

 …

 7.5 Generator Downsizing Process

 7.5.1 Objectives and Applicability

 In accordance with the requirements set forth in this Section 7.5, the CAISO shall conduct, on an annual basis, a process for evaluating requests by Interconnection Customers to reduce the megawatt generating capacities of their Generating Facilities.
 In each annual cycle of this Generator Downsizing Process, the CAISO will process valid Generator Downsizing Requests submitted during the applicable Generator Downsizing Request Window as part of the annual reassessment process set forth in Section 7.4.